alex-netkachov/pwd/README.md

 pwd is a simple cross-platform console password manager.

-Features:
+It is:

-- It is small, less code means less bugs and less hidden places.
+- small, less code means less bugs and less hidden places.
-- It is DRY, it is only focused on helping you managing passwords.
+- DRY, it is only focused on helping you managing passwords.
-- It does not vendor-lock you, use pwd together with openssl and your text editor.
+- free of vendor-lock, use pwd together with openssl and your text editor.
-- It is opensource, so you can see what it does (and it small).
+- opensource, so you can see what it does (and it small).
-- It is cross-platform, it works where dotnet works.
+- cross-platform, it works where dotnet works.
-- It is a script, so add your functionality as you please.
+- a script, so add your functionality as you please.
-- It is quite powerful (considering its size).
+- quite powerful (considering its size).
+- autoupdates git repository.

 I'm accepting feature requests, add an [issue](https://github.com/AlexAtNet/pwd/issues) or send me a message: <alex.netkachov@gmail.com>.